10 Best Wings Exercises (With Workout Plan)

 3. Pull your right elbow back and raise the dumbbell toward your chest.
 Keep your right elbow close to your torso, your abs tight, and your hips in one line.

-5. Do the same thing on the other side.
+5. Repeat the same steps on the other side.
 Repeat.

 6. Dumbbell Deadlift